TinyCircuits/TinyCircuits-Whisker-Rotary_Switch-AST1020/README.md

-# TinyCircuits Whisker Rotary Switch
+# TinyCircuits Wireling Rotary Switch
 # AST1020 Rev3

 The design files are located under design_files/ for the TinyCircuits AST1020 Rev 3 PCB.
-This is a whisker board which features a 10-position Rotary Switch.
+This is a Wireling board which features a 10-position Rotary Switch.
 The on-board SX1505 I2C expander is used with the SH7010 library to send back the position over I2C.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.